spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/taking-backups/overview.md

 php artisan backup:run --only-to-disk=name-of-your-disk
 ```

-If you only need to backup the db run:
+If you only need to backup the database run:

 ```bash
 php artisan backup:run --only-db